gasparrini/2014_armstrong_BMCmrm_codedata/README.md

-### Updated R and Stata code and data from Armstrong et al, BMC Medical Research Methodology 2014
+### Updated R and Stata code and data from Armstrong BMCmrm 2014

 --------------------------------------------------------------------------------